-The statement sets out the actions the University of Central Lancashire has taken to combat modern slavery in its supply chains and across its business.
+The statement sets out the actions the University has taken to combat modern slavery in its supply chains and across its business.

 UCLan Business Services Limited is a wholly owned trading subsidiary of the University and is subject in its procurement dealings to the same vetting processes in place for the University, as set out below.

 The University has an annual turnover in the region of £225 millions of which c£85 million is spent on goods and services to support the running of the University with a further £25 million on average on its capital program.

 The University is supported by Procurement & Commercial Services in the delivery of significant procurements and the oversight of contracts management.